Telling your GP

-It can be sensible to tell your GP that you are HIV positive because, when treating you or prescribing medicines, they need to know about other health issues and medicines you take.
-This can avoid interactions between drugs prescribed by your GP and your HIV medication.
+It can be a good idea to tell your GP that you’re HIV positive so that they can take your health issues and treatment into account when treating you or prescribing medicines.
+That way you can avoid interactions between drugs prescribed by your GP and your HIV medication.

 Doctors cannot refuse to treat you because you have HIV.